MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Exposing-Events-and-Calling-Respective-C-AL-Triggers-from-a-Windows-Client-Control-Add-in.md

 caps.latest.revision: 20
 manager: edupont
 ---
-# Exposing Events and Calling Respective C-AL Triggers from a Windows Client Control Add-in
+# Exposing Events and Calling Respective C/AL Triggers from a Windows Client Control Add-in
 The [!INCLUDE[nav_windows](includes/nav_windows_md.md)] pages include an all-purpose [OnControlAddin Trigger](OnControlAddin-Trigger.md) on field controls that control add-ins can invoke to run C/AL code.
 No code is needed to introduce this event into C/AL. To invoke the **OnControlAddIn** trigger, a control add-in sends an event to [!INCLUDE[nav_server](includes/nav_server_md.md)], as shown in the following illustration.

  ![RoleTailored client control add&#45;in events](media/NAVRTCControlAddinEvents.png "NAVRTCControlAddinEvents")